HolmesInc/PySkype/docs/index.md

       bot.send_message(service, sender, "YEAH, I'm working!")
     </pre>
   </li>
-  <li>And.. that's all=) All sources you can find by this URL.
+  <li>And.. that's all=) All sources you can find by <a href="https://github.com/HolmesInc/PySkypeExample">this URL</a>.
 To get details power of PySkype, read README.
 And good luck!</li>
 </ol>